dsohk/rancher-devsecops-workshop/docs/part-2.md

 ## 4 - Generate Sonarqube Token

 1. Login to your Sonarqube instance using the Sonarqube URL & Credentials.
-Upon successful login, you will be prompt to change your initial password.
+Upon successful login, you will be prompted to change your initial password.
 2. Choose `Add a Project`.

 ![Add Project in Sonarqube](./images/sonarqube-add-project.png)